zwilsoncc/docs/CONTRIBUTING.md

 ## Platform and Usage Documentation

 The content for this section can be found in the `pages/docs` directory, under its respective version tag.
-The latest documentation for Now 2.0 can be found within the `pages/docs/v2` directory.
+The latest documentation for ZEIT Now 2.0 can be found within the `pages/docs/v2` directory.

 Each `.mdx` file within the docs directory, aside from the API files, is an independent page; as [enabled by Next.js](https://nextjs.org/docs/#configuring-extensions-looked-for-when-resolving-pages-in-pages).
 You can edit existing files or create a new file under the section the content belongs to.